sastraxi/great-bear-postgraphile/learn.md

 ## Our context

 Notice that we are able to access the original express HTTP request in our GraphQL resolvers!
-See [contextFromRequest](src/postgraphile/index.ts#L103) to see how Graphile allows us to build our own context based on the incoming request.
+See [contextFromRequest](src/postgraphile/index.ts#L103) to see how PostGraphile allows us to build our own context based on the incoming request.
 We add the following:

 * `user` - as resolved by passport
 * `sessionId` - express-session ID, used to have different shopping carts in each browser